ImanBarjane/employee-attrition-analysis/HR Analysis.md

-### Checking for duplicates
+### Checking for Duplicates

-Now let's check for any duplicate entries in the data.
+To ensure data quality, let's check if there are any duplicate rows in the dataset.

 ```python